High Quality Heat Transfer Fluids

 You should consider purchasing synthetic heat transfer fluids because they have a lower propensity to form carbon than mineral based oils, offering better heat transfer efficiency and thermal stability.
 They are also more resistant to fouling, which means they tend to form less coke on the internal pipework and heater.

 Heat transfer fluids can operate in liquid phase or vapour phase, depending on the application.
 Manufacturers should consider that changing the state of the fluid also changes its stability and operating temperatures.
-When purchasing a fluid, manufacturers should find out its minimum and maximum operating temperatures in both phases to know if it is the best choice.
+When purchasing a fluid, manufacturers should find out its minimum and maximum operating temperatures in both phases to know if it is the best heat transfer fluid choice.

 Our Globaltherm FG fluid, for example, has outstanding thermal oxidation stability to meet the demands of food, beverage or pharmaceutical manufacturing.

 You should also consider the fluid’s base to ensure consumers are safe from toxicity.
-For example, in applications where there is a chance of ingesting the product, you should consider purchasing a propylene glycol-based fluid, as it has a lower toxicity than other HTFs.
+For example, in applications where there is a chance of ingesting the product, you should consider purchasing a propylene glycol-based fluid, as it has a lower toxicity than other options.

 Once you have chosen your fluid, you should consider how you will introduce it to the system.
 You cannot simply remove one thermal fluid and replace it with the next.
 Instead, you must drain, flush and refill the entire heat transfer system.
 This will increase the lifespan of the new fluid and keep the system running efficiently for longer.